jdouble/BlazorIndexedDbJs/README.md

 This version currently provides the following functionality:

 * Open and upgrade an instance of IndexedDB, creating stores
-* Add and update a record to/in a given store
+* Append/Update/Delete single record
-* Delete a record from a store
+* Batch append/Update/Delete single record
 * Retrieve all records from a given store
 * Retrieve a record/or records from a store by index and value if the index exists
 * Add a new store dynamically